Odigie43/horse-jumping-detection/README.md

 # Real-time Horse Detection and Tracking with YOLOv8 and Streamlit

-Welcome to our project, which was completed by the excellent guys at horse jumping detection!
-In this fascinating project, we explore the worlds of artificial intelligence and computer vision to create a system that can automatically detect and evaluate horses and riders during jumping competitions in the British Sport organisation.
+Welcome to my project, which was completed and done for the ministry of sport at horse jumping detection!
+In this fascinating project, i explore the worlds of artificial intelligence and computer vision to create a system that can automatically detect and evaluate horses and riders during jumping competitions in the British Sport organisation.
 In addition to being an entertaining equestrian sport, horse jumping is a discipline that calls for accuracy, technique, and safety.
-We have used the cutting-edge YOLO (You Only Look Once) algorithm in this project because of its accuracy and speed in real-time object recognition.
-We can detect several objects using the YOLO method in a single run through the neural network, which makes it perfect for applications that need real-time monitoring and immediate response, like horse jumping competitions and also streamlit for visualization.
+I have used the cutting-edge YOLO (You Only Look Once) algorithm in this project because of its accuracy and speed in real-time object recognition.
+I can detect several objects using the YOLO method in a single run through the neural network, which makes it perfect for applications that need real-time monitoring and immediate response, like horse jumping competitions and also streamlit for visualization.

 ## Requirements